i-shubham-jha/image-job-processor/doc.md

 - The default CSV file containing Store IDs is `StoreMasterAssignment.csv`, located in the root directory.
 You can change the path by using the `-f` flag when running the application.

+**Note:** Skip to "Docker Compose" subsection for a single command install and run.

 **Note**: This project relies on MongoDB as the database.
 The program expects the environment variable MONGODB_URI to be set to point to the URI of the MongoDB database (either the managed Atlas Cluster or a self-hosted server).

 ## Setting up MongoDB Docker Container